 This expense is associated with marketing, licenses and fees, and shareholder communications.
-This expense has increased in the quarter and year-to-date when compared to the prior year as a result of the Corporation's TSX listing.
-The main expense for the quarter was the TSX fees and regulatory filing fees.
+This expense has decreased in the quarter and year-to-date when compared to the prior year as a result of the Corporation's TSX listing in the prior year.
+The main expenses for the current quarter were the annual TSX fees and regulatory filing fees.